alchemyplatform/aa-sdk/site/packages/aa-core/provider/withUOSimulationMiddleware.md

 ### `ISmartAccountProvider`

-An updated instance of the provider, which now uses the custom middleware.
+An updated instance of the provider, which now uses the simulation middleware.

 ## Parameters